-Guidelines for submitting assignments: Weekly homework assignments are due by Friday at midnight, submitted to Smart Sparrow or to the D2L homework dropbox for that week.
-Writing exercises, cultural portfolio entries, tests, and oral assessments are due to the designated D2L dropbox by midnight on the due date.
+Guidelines for submitting assignments: Assignments are to be submitted to the designated D2L dropbox by midnight on the due date.
 Quizzes and tests will be available for a 24-hour period (midnight to midnight), and students can complete and submit them via D2L anytime during that 24-hour period.